Causality is Key for Interpretability Claims to Generalise: Pilot Study: Calibrating Claim Language to Evidential Strength

 \subsection{Annotation Codebook}

-The complete codebook was loaded into the LLM annotator's context at the start of each annotation session.
+The complete codebook was loaded into each LLM annotator's context at the start of each annotation session.
 This section reproduces the material that extends the summary tables in the methodology above.

 \paragraph{Detailed method rung classification.} Each method was assigned to the highest rung of causal evidence it can establish.

 \paragraph{Claim rung linguistic markers.} The following markers and worked examples anchored claim rung assignment.